The Polar Caves took shape during the last Ice Age as the last continental glacier rolled over what is now New Hampshire's White Mountains.

 Polar Caves offers a welcome environment that allows you to explore at your own pace, to experience nature and plug into your inner explorer.
 Attractions include:

-- The Animal Park (fallow deer, exotic birds and ducks)
+- The Animal Park (fallow deer and ducks)

 - Nine granite boulder caves